simeonqs/callsync_an_R_package_for_alignment_and_analysis_of_multi-microphone_animal_recordings/ANALYSIS/CODE/manuscript.md

 # Summary

 1. To better understand how vocalisations are used during interactions of multiple individuals captive studies with microphones on the animal are often performed.
-The resulting recordings are challenging to analyse, since microphones drift and record the vocalisations of non-focal individuals as well as noise.
+The resulting recordings are challenging to analyse, since microphones drift non-linearly and record the vocalisations of non-focal individuals as well as noise.

-2. Here we present audioID, an R package designed to align recordings, detect and assign vocalisations, filter out noise and perform basic analysis on the resulting clips.
+2. Here we present *callsync*, an R package designed to align recordings, detect and assign vocalisations, trace the fundamental frequency, filter out noise and perform basic analysis on the resulting clips.

-3. We present a case study where the pipeline is used for a new dataset of captive cockatiels.
-We show that xx calls can be detected and assigned across yy hours of recording.
-We use the resulting calls to show that individuals can be recognised based on xx, xx, xx features.
+3. We present a case study where the pipeline is used on a new dataset of six captive cockatiels (*Nymphicus hollandicus*) wearing backpack microphones.
+We show that **xx** calls can be detected and assigned across two days of 3.5 hours of recording. **We use the resulting calls to show that individuals can be recognised based on xx, xx, xx features.**

-4. The audioID can be used to go from raw recordings to a cleaned dataset of features.
+4. The *callsync* package can be used to go from raw recordings to a cleaned dataset of features.
 The package is designed to be modular and allow users to replace functions as they wish.
 We also discuss the challenges that might be faced in each step and how the available literature can provide alternatives for each step.

-**Keywords:** something about sound, other stuff about sound
+**Keywords:** communication networks, bio acoustics, microphone alignment, recording segmentation

 # Introduction